What is NHS Continuing Healthcare?

 These documents can help you prepare for the eligibility assessment process:

-More information is available in the national NHS Continuing Healthcare Public Information Leaflet and in the easy-read book ‘What is NHS Continuing Healthcare’.
+More information is available in the national NHS Continuing Healthcare Public Information Leaflet and in the easy read version which can be found here.

 Watch the video from NHS England that explains more about the Continuing Healthcare processes, including assessments.